We know creating the ideal digital marketing team structure can be confusing, daunting, and complex.

 In this three part series, I will teach you how to create the best digital marketing team structure based on the size of your business.

-Today, we will start off by covering the different options for structuring an online marketing organization and focus on what small businesses should look for when hiring their first marketer.
+Now that you know why you need digital marketing, we will start off by covering the different options for structuring an online marketing organization.
+And then focus on what small businesses should look for when hiring their first marketer.

 According to the best-selling business author Dan Pink, there are 3 factors that lead to better employee performance and the success of your business: Autonomy, Mastery, and Purpose.
 Make sure you infuse each of these into your team’s structure.